Welcome to the AFRICA OSC blog. I hope you find this space informative and relevant.

 This group is meant for Africa OSCs to discuss freely topics concerning their offices, and for those who can assist them and others.
 It is not a forum to bash the Combatant or Component Command Staffs, nor is it a forum to bash African militaries.
 It is oriented towards those who will soon and currently serve as an OSC on the continent.
 It is open to all, but the administrator will delete posts or comments that detract from the overall purpose of the blog.

-This is not a Department of Defense supported site.
+This blog is not a Department of Defense supported site.
 All of the blogs, posts, or any other material posted on this site may not and should never be quoted in an official email, website, social media post, or any other communication means.

 The views in this entire blog are not those of any United States Government and its numerous agencies.
 However, views expressed unprofessionally could and should reflect poorly on the author’s reputation as an African Foreign Area Officer.